tedneward/Azgaarnoth/Magic/Spells/self-destruct.md

 The target creature can choose to use its reaction to willingly release the energy blast, taking 6d6 lightning damage itself in the process.

-***At Higher Levels***.
-When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d6 for each slot level above 2nd.
+***At Higher Levels.*** When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d6 for each slot level above 2nd.